TypeCellOS/BlockNote/packages/website/docs/docs/editor.md

   slashMenuItems: ReactSlashMenuItem[];
   uiFactories: UiFactories;
   defaultStyles: boolean;
-};
+}>;
 ```

 `editorDOMAttributes:` An object containing attributes that should be added to the editor's HTML element.
-E.g.: pass `{ class: "my-editor-class" }` to set a custom classname.
+For example, you can pass `{ class: "my-editor-class" }` to set a custom class name.

 `onEditorReady:` A callback function that runs when the editor is ready to be used.